dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

   work has demonstrated that it is possible to extract internal representations of natural language concepts, raising the possibility that similar techniques could be used to extract program semantics concepts.
-In this work we study how large language models represent the nullability of program values.
+In this work, we study how large language models represent the nullability of program values.
 We measure how well models of various sizes complete programs that use nullable values, and then extract an internal representation of nullability.